Use a search strategy to efficiently and effectively find the information you need to answer your research question.

-- What am I looking for?
+- What am I searching for?

-- Where should I search?
+- Where do I search?

 - How do I search?

-- How do I evaluate?
+- How do I select/evaluate?

 What is the topic you need information on?
 How do you formulate an appropriate search question and what search terms fit your search?